-Securing storage area networks (SANs) has always been necessary, but it’s even more important in the current business cybersecurity climate.
-SANs connect multiple storage systems, including solid-state arrays, databases, and servers that run virtual machines.
-If a cyberattacker infiltrates a SAN, multiple sources of data are compromised.
-A distributed-denial–of-service attack could take down the storage network, even if the data itself isn’t stolen.
+Securing storage area networks (SANs) has become more important than ever in the current business cybersecurity climate.
+Because SANs connect multiple storage systems, a cyberattack could compromise multiple sources of data—and a distributed-denial–of-service attack could take down the entire network, even if the data itself isn’t stolen.

-Implementing thorough security controls on your SAN helps protect both customer and proprietary data.
-It also improves procedures like audits and enables organizations to recover more quickly from disasters.
-This checklist covers major steps that your enterprise should take when securing the multiple layers of storage area networks.
+Implementing thorough security controls on your SAN helps protect customer and proprietary data.
+It also helps your organization recover more quickly from disasters.
+This checklist covers the steps your enterprise should take when securing storage area networks.

-Note that some network technology, like routers or servers, come with hard-coded passwords.
-Hard-coded passwords are embedded into the software that manages the hardware, and they’re extremely difficult to change.
-If your enterprise can help it, avoid using any devices with hard-coded passwords, and if you must, ensure that experienced IT personnel immediately patch the software so that the password can be changed.
+Some network technology comes with basic hard-coded passwords embedded into the software that manages the hardware.
+These can be difficult to change.
+Avoid using devices with hard-coded passwords, and if you must, patch the software so that the password can be changed.

-- Find a centralized, secure location (preferably cloud-based) to list each storage solution, and link to its access portal so users can navigate there and log in if approved to do so.
+- Find a centralized, secure location (preferably cloud-based) to list each storage solution, and make sure it’s available to approved users.

 Learn more about the basics of storage area network security.

-Any SAN that’s connected to the internet needs protective protocols, like IP allowlists or blocklists, and technology like malware scanning.
-When a SAN is connected to the internet, it is susceptible to any internet vulnerabilities, like unsecure web pages and downloadable malware.
+Any SAN connected to the internet needs protective protocols, like IP allowlists or blocklists.
+When a SAN is connected to the internet, it’s susceptible to any internet vulnerabilities, like unsecure web pages and downloadable malware.
 All traffic entering the storage network from the public internet should be closely inspected and permitted or rejected based on preset security protocols or dynamic packet inspection.

 While SANs include geographically disparate storage environments, each device or array that can be physically touched must be protected.
-If an attacker is able to access a server connected to the SAN, they not only have access to the data on that server but also may be able to access the entire network.
+If attackers can access a connected server, they may be able to access your entire network.

-To secure devices physically, require keycards to enter your business’s data center or office.
-Include a secure vault or locked room within the building that requires another key for access, and limit it to certain IT or storage managers who need to physically access the servers and storage systems to keep them running.
-No employees who don’t explicitly need to access those servers or systems should have access to this vault.
+Require keycards to enter your data center or office.
+Include a secure vault or locked room within the building that requires another key for access, and limit it to authorized people who need physical access to keep servers and storage systems running.

 All network sessions should use Transport Layer Security (TLS), the most recent version of the protocol Secure Socket Layer (SSL).
 TLS helps secure HTTPS connections for internet sessions.
 Other security protocols include IPsec, which authenticates connections between two IP addresses and secures virtual private networks (VPNs).
 Protocols like these encrypt data transmissions to keep them unseen by unauthorized users.

-SANs should be tested for back doors.
-To do this, hire a penetration testing company to thoroughly examine the network.
+SANs should be tested for back doors—hire a penetration testing company to thoroughly examine the network.
 Pen testers effectively hack an organization’s infrastructure or computer system to reveal security weaknesses.
-Once a network back door has been identified, close it.
-This can be done by configuring additional security protocols or changing access control requirements.
+If any network back doors are identified, close them by configuring additional security protocols, changing access control requirements, or applying patches.

 To learn more, read How Does a Firewall Work?
 Guide to Understanding Firewalls next.

-Aside from setting a firewall to catch any initial malicious traffic, storage network administrators should also blacklist IP addresses from known malicious sites.
+Storage network administrators should also blocklist IP addresses from known malicious sites.
 This is especially important for SANs that are always connected to the public internet.
-One of the most stringent security methods is to simply set the network protocols to only accept IP addresses from an allowlist: all others not on the approved list are automatically denied.
-If this is too strict for your business, then your IT team should create a highly comprehensive blacklist instead.
+One of the most stringent security methods is to simply set the network protocols to only accept IP addresses from an allowlist.
+All others not on the approved list are automatically denied.
+If this is too strict for your business, consider a highly comprehensive blocklist instead.

 Although scanning traffic and other sources from the internet is critical for network safety, businesses shouldn’t stop there.
-Ensure that your IT and security teams run regular scans on all systems connected to a storage solution.
-This includes employee devices.
+Ensure that you run regular scans on all systems connected to a storage solution, including employee devices.

-It’s easy for users to download malware onto a computer, and once in the system, this harmful code can infiltrate multiple software solutions.
+It’s easy for users to download malware onto a computer.
+Once in the system, this harmful code can infiltrate multiple software solutions.
 That includes storage management consoles, cloud databases, and Google Drive.
 Teams should run malware scans at least weekly on all company devices and all systems connected to the storage area network.

 Also ensure that your IT teams have a clearly defined disaster recovery plan.
 When a SAN goes down or a critical cloud storage system like Azure fails, each team member should know exactly what to do and when.
-Creating a disaster recovery plan with input from executives and IT personnel alike will help your business recover data and restore storage systems more efficiently.
-Set appropriate RTOs and RPOs for each storage solution, too.
+Create a disaster recovery plan and appropriate recovery time objectives and recovery point objectives (RTOs and RPOs) for each storage solution.